-The 2019 LTIP annual grant consisted of a combination of RSUs and Options awarded to designated executives and senior management employees.
-The weighted value of the Options and RSUs varied for each Named Executive Officer depending on whether they were a Senior Vice President or Vice president at the time of the 2019 grant.
+The 2020 LTIP annual grant consisted of a combination of RSUs and Options awarded to designated executives and senior management employees.
+The weighted value of the Options and RSUs varied for each Named Executive Officer depending on whether they were a Senior Vice President or Vice President at the time of the 2020 grant.
 Messrs.
 Sciannamblo and Ireland were Senior Vice Presidents and received 100% of their long-term incentive awards in Options.
 Ms. Cooper and Ms. King were at the time Vice-Presidents and received 70% of their long-term incentive award in Options and 30% in RSUs.

-The RSUs granted to the executives were contingent on a three-year time-based vesting condition to be confirmed at the time of the approval of the December 31, 2021 financial statements.
-Pursuant to the vesting and exercise period of the Options granted in 2019, the Options vested on February 25, 2022 and had to be exercised by no later than February 25, 2023 (the "2019 Vested Options").
+The RSUs granted to the executives were contingent on a three-year time-based vesting condition to be confirmed at the time of the approval of the December 31, 2022 financial statements.
+Pursuant to the vesting and exercise period of the Options granted in 2020, 50% of the Options granted vested on February 25, 2023 and had to be exercised by no later than August 25, 2023 (the "2020 Vested Options").

-Further, pursuant to the vesting and exercise period of the Options granted in 2020 and 2021, twenty-five percent (25%) of the Options granted in 2020 vested on February 25, 2021 and had to be exercised by no later than August 25, 2021 (the "2020 Vested Options") and twenty-five percent (25%) of the Options granted in 2021 vested on February 23, 2022 and must be exercised by no later than August 23, 2022 (the "2021 Vested Options").
+Further, pursuant to the vesting and exercise period of the Options granted in 2021 and 2022, twenty-five percent (25%) of the Options granted vested on February 23 and February 21, 2023 respectively and had to be exercised by no later than August 23 and August 21, 2023 (the "2021 and 2022 Vested Options").

-On February 9, 2022, the Board of Directors approved the surrender of the 2019, 2020 and 2021 Vested Options in exchange for a cash payment equal to the volume weighted average trading price of a share on the Toronto Stock Exchange for the five (5) trading days preceding the date of surrender, minus the grant price, multiplied by the number of Options granted to the participant.
-On February 25, 2022, Ms. Cooper surrendered her 2021 Vested Options and on February 28, 2022 Messrs.
-Sciannamblo and Ireland and Ms. King surrendered their 2019 Vested Options, 2020 Vested Options and 2021 Vested Options and Ms. Cooper surrendered her 2019 Vested Options and 2020 Vested Options.
+On February 14, 2023, the Board of Directors approved the surrender of the 2020, 2021 and 2022 Vested Options in exchange for a cash payment equal to the volume weighted average trading price of a share on the Toronto Stock Exchange for the five (5) trading days preceding the date of surrender, minus the grant price, multiplied by the number of Options granted to the participant.
+On February 23, 2023, Ms. Cooper surrendered her 2021 and 2022 Vested Options and Messrs.
+Sciannamblo and Ireland and Ms. King surrendered their 2021 Vested Options.
+On February 27, 2023, Messrs.
+Sciannamblo and Ireland, Ms. Cooper and Ms. King surrendered their 2020 Vested Options.
 The surrendered Options were then cancelled and returned to the Corporation's Option Pool.

-The following table indicates the amounts (in dollars or Share value) for the Options, SARs and RSUs received by the eligible Named Executive Officer in the settlement of the 2019 LTIP Grants and 25% of the 2020 and 2021 LTIP awards:
+The following table indicates the amounts (in dollars or Share value) for the Options, SARs and RSUs received by the eligible Named Executive Officer in the settlement of the 2020, 2021 and 2022 LTIP Grants awards:

-Named Executive Officer LTIP Grant Date Value Awarded (\$)(1) LTIP Payout (\$)(2)
+Named Executive Officer LTIP Grant Date Value Awarded (\$)(1) LTIP Payout (\$) (2)

-David A. Eckert 7,326,050 4,107,294
+David A. Eckert 7,326,050 3,101,387

-Franco Sciannamblo 350,750 885,198
+Franco Sciannamblo 289,000 183,885

-Treena Cooper 193,025 372,154
+Treena Cooper 195,500 86,728

-John Ireland 503,624 1,391,013
+John Ireland 335,750 213,630

-Sherilyn King 190,587 364,777
+Sherilyn King 208,250 83,410

-(1) For Mr. Eckert, this value was calculated by multiplying the number of Options and SARs by the fair value at grant date being \$2.57 and by multiplying the RSUs awarded at the time of grant, by the volume weighted average price of underlying Share's, being \$8.786.
-For Mr. Sciannamblo, Ms. Cooper, Mr. Ireland and Ms. King, this value was calculated based on their full 2019 LTIP target and 25% of their 2020 and 2021 LTIP target (as a percentage of salary) at the time of grants.
+(1) For Mr. Eckert, this value was calculated by multiplying the number of Options and SARs by the fair value at grant date being \$2.57 and by multiplying the RSUs awarded at the time of grant, by the volume weighted average price of underlying Shares, being \$8.79.
+For Mr. Sciannamblo, Ms. Cooper, Mr. Ireland and Ms. King, this value was calculated based on their LTIP target (as a percentage of salary) at the time of grants.